Managing a complaint or notification

 What do I do if I receive a complaint?

 Clients who are dissatisfied with their health service or treatment have a right to complain about their care.
 APA advises complainants that complaints relating to the immediate health or safety of a person should be made without delay.
 Complaints about sexual or physical assault are lodged with the police.

 Complaints lodged with regulation bodies

 If the complainant has lodged the complaint with the Australian Health Practitioner Regulation Agency (AHPRA) or the state or territory Health Complaints Entity (HCE), you should contact your insurance company immediately.
-Members of the APA who have professional indemnity cover as part of APA membership should contact Insurance House on 1300 305 834.
 APA members should also contact the APA and inform us of the notification (contact details below).
 APA also advises you to contact AHPRA or the HCE as soon as possible, comply with the notification and seek independent legal advice.

 Complaints lodged with APA

 APA also receives complaints about members.
 In this case we may need to contact you further.

 The APA has a governance structure in place to consider and hear complaints about our members.
 An advisory committee, National Professional Standards Panel (NPSP), oversees the governance and reports to the Board.
 This Panel also executes a complaints procedure and makes recommendations to the Board on outcomes of complaints.
 The hearing of formal complaints about APA members follows the APA’s approved procedure for managing complaints.